ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 - The Secret Door system was reworked into additional pathways instead of one-time bonuses.
 You can now find extra routes and secrets, even on your first playthrough.
 - The Secret Keys have been replaced with Red Rings, and have been shuffled around for many levels.
 - Many "forced waiting" sections, such as elevators, are faster than before, or are skippable if you're skilled enough.
+- In-game timing can be used for speedruns, as we apply the timing mechanisms from [ShadowSX](https://www.shadowspeedrun.com/ShadowSX/)

 Player Actions
 - Shadow is generally faster and more responsive.